ayatnourhachmi/Sorting_files/README.md

    ```

 2. **Copy the Batch Script:**
-   - Copy the batch file (`sort_files.bat`) to the folder where you want to sort files.
+   - Copy the batch file (`sort_files.bat`) and the Python script (`sort_files.py`) to the folder where you want to sort files.

 3. **Run the Batch Script:**
    - Double-click the batch file to run the script.

 4. **View the Results:**
-   - Check the destination directory for the organized files.
+   - The files will be organized in the same directory where the batch script was executed.

 ## Requirements